 “As the Director of Economic Inclusion, I have two primary roles, both of which involve creating opportunities – for small engineering businesses to participate in the capital facilities bond program, and for students to participate in STEM-related activities.
 Both in that role and as an African American professional, I am personally passionate about encouraging more minority participation in the STEM fields, so when I was approached about ACE, I was instantly on board.”

 Mike McMeekin credits OPS’ active involvement in encouraging students to participate in the ACE Mentor program as one of the fundamental reasons for the high engagement that they are seeing.
 Cozart added, “participation prepares students for positive futures and career success.”

 “The key to us getting off the ground is the positive support from local businesses and the support and relationships we have with OPS as well as other educational institutes from high school on up, including several local colleges.
 All of these community stakeholders are fully engaged in getting students to participate in the program,” he says.
 “It’s through their leadership and staff getting us the right contacts in the high schools and getting the word out to students that we are having success.”

-All parties involved agree that the direct payoff of their efforts is a long-term one; infusing the trade industries in Omaha with a diverse, enthusiastic supply of skilled laborers will take time.
+All parties involved agree that the direct payoff of their efforts is a long-term one; infusing the trade industries in Omaha with a diverse, enthusiastic supply of skilled laborers and local commercial electricians and industrial electricians will take time.

 “The thinking is that you need to get kids thinking about this in middle school if you want to capture them in the right types of classes and clubs when they reach high school,” says McMeekin.